-RoboCup Junior Rescue
+RoboCup Junior Australia Rescue

 Artificial intelligence at its best!
 The Rescue competition mirrors the real life use of robots that rescue people from life-threatening situations.

-In Primary Rescue, for Primary aged students.
+Primary Rescue is designed for primary aged students.

 Robots compete by following a winding line on a series of tiles to a designated rescue area.
 On the way the robot could encounter obstacles, bridges and short cut opportunities that will challenge the most intrepid programmer.
 After negotiating the randomly selected path, the robot arrives at a green coloured area which indicates a chemical spill.
 While the clock is still ticking the robot must find "the victim" before pushing them out of the quicksand to safety.

-In Secondary Rescue, for Secondary aged students.
+Secondary Rescue suits Secondary aged students.

 Robots compete on the same field as the Primary Rescue and play under the same rules, however, when Secondary Resuce teams reach the chemical spill they need to find "the victim" and control it (contain or lift) and then manouver it out of the chemical spill.
 Finally they need to save the robot and exit the chemical spill from where they entered.